alex-klyuev/bitcoin-transactions-and-wallets/README.md

 }
 ```

-UTXOs are unspent transaction outputs.
+"UTXOs" are transaction outputs that have not been used as inputs yet ("unspent").
 The state of the "UTXO Set" is managed from the App component and updated after every transaction (UTXOs used as inputs are removed, while the new outputs created are added).

 ### Verification